ucan-wg/invocation/README.md

 Consider the following fictitious scenario:

 Akiko is going away for the weekend.
 Her good friend Boris is going to borrow her car while she's away.
 They meet at a nearby cafe, and Akiko hands Boris her car keys.
 Boris now has the capability to drive Alice's car whenever he wants to.
-Depending on their plans for the rest of the day, Akiko may find Boris quite rude if he immedietly leaves the cafe to go for a drive.
-On the other hand, if Akiko asks Boris to run some last minute pre-vacation errands for that require a car, she may expect Boris to immedietly drive off.
+Depending on their plans for the rest of the day, Akiko may find Boris quite rude if he immediately leaves the cafe to go for a drive.
+On the other hand, if Akiko asks Boris to run some last minute pre-vacation errands for that require a car, she may expect Boris to immediately drive off.

 ## 1.1.2 Lazy vs Eager Evaluation

-In a referentially transparent setting, the description of an action is equalivalent to having done so: a function and its results are interchangable.
+In a referentially transparent setting, the description of an action is equivalent to having done so: a function and its results are interchangable.
 [Programming languages with call-by-need semantics](https://en.wikipedia.org/wiki/Haskell) have shown that this can be an elegant programming model, especially for pure functions.
-Effects under this model requires special handling, and when something will run can sometimes be unclear.
+Effects under this model requires special handling, and when somtheing will run can sometimes be unclear.

 Most languages use eager evaluation.
-Eager languages must contend directly with the distinction between a referance to a function and a command to run it.
-For instance, in JavaScript, adding parantheses to a function will run it.
-Omitting them lets the program pass around a reference to the function without immedietly invoking it.
+Eager languages must contend directly with the distinction between a reference to a function and a command to run it.
+For instance, in JavaScript, adding parentheses to a function will run it.
+Omitting them lets the program pass around a reference to the function without immediately invoking it.

 ``` js
 const message = () => alert("hello world")